groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-05-30-groupdocs.text-for-.net-has-been-renamed-to-groupdocs.parser-for-.net/index.md

 url: /2018/05/30/groupdocs.text-for-.net-has-been-renamed-to-groupdocs.parser-for-.net/
 author: 'Usman Aziz'
 summary: ''
-tags: ['.NET Text Extractor', 'Dcoument Parsing API', 'Document Parser', 'Text Extraction API for .NET', 'Text Extractor']
+tags: ['.NET Text Extractor', 'Dcoument Parsing API', 'Document Parser', 'Text Extraction API for .NET', 'Text Extractor', 'GroupDocs.Parser for .NET', 'GroupDocs.Parser for .NET Releases']
-categories: ['GroupDocs.Parser for .NET', 'GroupDocs.Parser for .NET Releases', 'GroupDocs.Parser Product Family']
+categories: ['GroupDocs.Parser Product Family']
 ---

 [![GroupDocs.Text for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2018/05/groupdocs-parser.png)](https://products.groupdocs.com/)We are pleased to announce that GroupDocs.Text for .NET has been renamed to [GroupDocs.Parser for .NET](https://products.groupdocs.com/parser/net).
 We have published the first monthly release as GroupDocs.Parser for .NET 18.5 after renaming of the API.
 The latest release has come with a few changes and a couple of enhancements.
 Please continue to read about the changes and the enhancements that we have made in version 18.5.